This page displays all information relevant to this park/camp, except the following:

 07:00 - 19:00

-- Gates to the Game Area open and close according to season.
-Please enquire about the current times when checking in at Addo or Matyholweni Reception.
-Entrance to the Main Entrance Gate and Matyholweni Gate does not provide access to the Game Area, but only to the Park camps.
+- Gates to the game areas open and close according to season.
+Please enquire about the current times when checking in at Addo or Matyholweni reception.
+Entrance to the main entrance gate and Matyholweni gate does not provide access to the game areas, but only to the park camps.

 - Entrance gates are staffed by security guards after closing time.
-Visitors with accommodation bookings can still enter and exit the gate after closing times but before 22:00 provided they inform reception of this.
-After 22:00, there is no access into the Park as gates are closed.
+Visitors with accommodation bookings can still enter and exit the gates after closing times but before 22:00 provided they inform reception of this.
+After 22:00, there is no access into the park as gates are closed.

 - The nearest domestic airport is in Port Elizabeth, 75km from the park.
-A number of hire car agencies have depots at the airport.
+A number of car hire agencies have offices at the airport.